praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 #### Orientation Change

-Trigger the event if the device's orientation changes.
+Trigger the event if the device’s orientation changes.

 There are no settings for this event type.